 Family law issues can be both legally and emotionally complicated, with many different issues to consider.
 You may be facing a divorce or separation, need help separating your finances from a former partner or sorting out arrangements for your children.
 Perhaps you are getting married or moving in with your partner and want to create a pre-nuptial agreement or cohabitation agreement?

 Dealing with family matters is a very personal process and finding the right lawyer for you and your needs is an important step in that process.
-Our dedicated family law team have the expert knowledge and experience needed to guide you through even the most complex issues.
+Our dedicated family team have the expert knowledge and experience needed to guide you through even the most complex issues.
 We offer a friendly, caring approach and clear, practical advice, making it as simple and stress-free as possible to deal with any family law issues you are facing.

 We appreciate that this is a big decision to make at a time when you may be feeling confused and intimidated about making the first step.
-To make things easier, we offer a no obligation initial appointment to give you the opportunity to come in, meet the team and decide whether we are the right law firm for you.
+To make things easier, we offer a free initial appointment to give you the opportunity to come in, meet the team and decide whether we are the right law firm for you.

 This initial meeting also gives you an opportunity to talk through your situation with us, then we can advise you on your options and the possible outcomes.
 Our priority is to ensure that you have a clear understanding of the path ahead and the challenges involved in achieving your goals, so you can make an informed decision about how you want to move forward.

 We pride ourselves on our commitment to our clients and the level of service that we provide, so please be assured that, whatever your needs or concerns, we will do everything we can to support you every step of the way.